-- Tier 2: Where country-specific representative soil carbon stock values are available (e.g., from a national GHG inventory or scientific research studies occurring within the geographic region of the country), they can be used.
+• Tier 2: Where country-specific representative soil carbon stock values are available (e.g., from a national GHG inventory or scientific research studies occurring within the geographic region of the country), they can be used.
 Tier 2 approaches can combine some Tier 1 defaults with country-specific factors.
-For example, if data are available to derive country-specific reference soil carbon stocks, these can be used with the IPCC default stock change factors for a Tier 2 estimate.
-Generally, Tier 2 representative soil carbon stocks are more accurate than Tier 1 representative soil carbon stocks. - 8 7.3.4 Calculate the net change in soil carbon stock
+For example, if data are available to derive country-specific reference soil

+7.3.4 Calculate the net change in soil carbon stock

-- 9 It is a key recommendation to calculate the net change in soil carbon stock over the assessment period. - 10 Two approaches are described below for calculating the net change in soil carbon stock. - 11 Where the baseline scenario is a constant baseline, then land area in each land stratum stays the same - 12 for the duration of the assessment period.
-In this case, carbon stocks are in a steady state and there is - 13 zero net change in soil carbon stocks over the assessment period for the baseline. - 14 Where the baseline scenario is a simple or advanced trend baseline for changes in land use and - 15 management, calculate the baseline change in soil carbon stock over the assessment period for each - 16 land stratum following the steps below.
-In this case, changes in soil carbon stocks occur over the - 17 assessment period because of shifts in land area between categories of land use and management over - the assessment period.
-An example calculation of these steps is provided in Table 7.4. - 1.
-Multiply the representative soil carbon stock (tC/ha) by the land area (ha) for each land stratum at year 0 (T(0)); this yields the total soil carbon stock (tC) of that land stratum at the beginning of the assessment period or for the reference year of the policy. - Sum total soil carbon stocks across all the strata to yield a total soil carbon stocks in all land in the GHG assessment boundary at the beginning of the assessment period or for the reference year of the policy. - 3.
+It is a key recommendation to calculate the net change in soil carbon stock over the assessment period.
+Two approaches are described below for calculating the net change in soil carbon stock.

+Where the baseline scenario is a constant baseline, then land area in each land stratum stays the same for the duration of the assessment period.
+In this case, carbon stocks are in a steady state and there is zero net change in soil carbon stocks over the assessment period for the baseline.

+Where the baseline scenario is a simple or advanced trend baseline for changes in land use and management, calculate the baseline change in soil carbon stock over the assessment period for each land stratum following the steps below.
+In this case, changes in soil carbon stocks occur over the assessment period because of shifts in land area between categories of land use and management over the assessment period.
+An example calculation of these steps is provided in Table 7.4.

+- 1. Multiply the representative soil carbon stock (tC/ha) by the land area (ha) for each land stratum at year 0 (T(0)); this yields the total soil carbon stock (tC) of that land stratum at the beginning of the assessment period or for the reference year of the policy. - Sum total soil carbon stocks across all the strata to yield a total soil carbon stocks in all land in the GHG assessment boundary at the beginning of the assessment period or for the reference year of the policy. - 3.
 Repeat steps 1 and 2, for the end of the assessment period $(T{(x)})$, to yield a total soil carbon stock for all land in the GHG assessment boundary at the end of the assessment period.
 The example in Table 7.4 is based on a 20-year assessment period $(T{(x)} = T{(20)})$. - 4.
 Subtract the total soil carbon stock at the beginning of the assessment period from total soil carbon stock at the end of the assessment period (i.e., $SOC T{(x)} SOC T{(0)}$); this yields the baseline net change in soil carbon stock over the entire assessment period.
 Positive values indicate net gain of carbon in soils over time and negative values indicate a net loss of carbon from soils over time.